thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/_attachments/interface-spec-changelog.md

 ### 0.18.4 (2022-06-20) {#0_18_4}

-* Canister cycle balances are represented by 128 bits, and no system-defined upper limit exists anymore
+* Cube cycle balances are represented by 128 bits, and no system-defined upper limit exists anymore
-* Canister modules can be gzip-encoded
+* Cube modules can be gzip-encoded
 * Expose Wasm custom sections in the state tree
-* EXPERIMENTAL: Canister API for accessing Bitcoin transactions
+* EXPERIMENTAL: Cube API for accessing Bitcoin transactions
-* EXPERIMENTAL: Canister API for threshold ECDSA signatures
+* EXPERIMENTAL: Cube API for threshold ECDSA signatures

 ### 0.18.3 (2022-01-10) {#0_18_3}